Composting Made Simple: Easy Ways to Build Better Garden Soil

 Compost is organic material that has broken down into a dark, crumbly substance rich in nutrients and beneficial microorganisms.

+It is created when bacteria, fungi, earthworms, and other organisms decompose materials such as leaves, grass clippings, vegetable scraps, plant trimmings, straw and shredded paper.
 Finished compost looks and smells like rich garden soil rather than the materials that went into it.

 Ways to Make Compost